 2. Create a service account

 The proxy requires a service account with the proper privileges for your Cloud SQL instance.
-For more information about service accounts, see the Google Cloud Platform Auth Guide.
+For more information about service accounts, see the GCP Auth Guide.

 - Go to the Cloud SQL Service accounts page of the Google Cloud Platform Console.